-CVE-2018-0838 is one of the ‘type confusion’ bugs in the Microsoft Edge Chakra Engine that was fixed by Microsoft three months ago.
-This bug causes memory corruption and can possibly be exploited to execute arbitrary code when a vulnerable system browses a malicious web page via Microsoft Edge.
+Microsoft fixed an use-after-free bug in the Edge Chakra Engine in the May 2018 Patch.
+This bug (CVE-2018-0946) causes the Chakra Engine to access a freed function address that can possibly be exploited to execute arbitrary code when a vulnerable system browses a malicious web page via Microsoft Edge.